DDoS/Golite/doc/report.md

 ### Target language

-We have chosen to to targert low-level code: LLVM IR.
+We have chosen to to target low-level code: LLVM IR.
 More specifically, we first convert Golite to a simpler custom IR before converting it to LLVM IR using the LLVM C API.

-We used LLVM because as a backend, as it's used by several popular languages like Rust, Swift, C, C++, D, etc. It can compile to many different targets and offers optimization passed for free.
+We used LLVM as a backend, because it's used by several popular languages like Rust, Swift, C, C++, D, etc.
+It can compile to many different targets and offers optimization passes for free.
-LLVM IR is comparatively easy to work with, and due to its popularity is rather well documented and standardized, meaning that if we get stuck somewhere we have documentation to help us.
+LLVM IR is relatively easy to work with, and due to its popularity is rather well documented and standardized, meaning that if we get stuck somewhere we have documentation to help us.

 It also has a proper API to generate it using objects, which is a lot nicer than trying to print a language like C.